top of page

 Meijia Li.jpg

-Dr. Meijia Li, Postdoctoral Fellow
+Dr Meijia Li, Postdoctoral Fellow

 Meijia completed her PhD in Belgium at Vrije Universiteit Brussel under the supervision of Frank Van Overwalle.
 Her doctoral research focused on the role of the cerebellum in understanding sequences of social interactions.
 Before that, she attained her MSc degree in psychology from Beijing Normal University, where she studied cognitive ageing and decision-making processes.
 Currently, Meijia serves as a postdoctoral fellow at the MSN lab.
 Her research at the Centre for Human Brain Health explores the intricate mechanisms of human motivation and apathy, employing a computational modelling approach.
 Beyond her academic pursuits, Meijia enjoys cooking and cycling.